Marnol03/Bazaar/README.md

-# Marketplace-
+# GetEyes
-just for Holidays 🙃 the goal ist to do a complet Marketplace using html/css/javascript and Typscript  without forgetting Docker for our Database
+just for Holidays 🙃 the goal ist to do a complet Marketplace using React and Typscript  without forgetting Docker for our Database(Postgres)
 # Developper-stack
   - __Docker__ : to read more about docker and how to install visit [link](https://www.docker.com/get-started/)
   - __nodemon__ : to read more about nodemon and how to install visit [link](https://nodejs.org/en)